-If you need help determining whether your employee rights have been violated and think you need legal representation, fill out the Case Evaluation (“How Can We Help You?”) form on the left side of this page.
+If you need help determining whether your employee rights have been violated and think you need legal representation, fill out our contact form.
 We will contact you and provide more information about how Gallup Auerbach can help.

 Our Broward County offices are conveniently located between Miami and Palm Beach in Hollywood and Coral Springs, Florida.